valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 (error) ERR My very special reply error
 ```

-For returning Redis status replies refer to [`redis.status_reply()`](#redis.status_reply).
+For returning Valkey status replies refer to [`redis.status_reply()`](#redis.status_reply).
 Refer to the [Data type conversion](#data-type-conversion) for returning other response types.

 **Note:**
-By convention, Redis uses the first word of an error string as a unique error code for specific errors or `ERR` for general-purpose errors.
+By convention, Valkey uses the first word of an error string as a unique error code for specific errors or `ERR` for general-purpose errors.
 Scripts are advised to follow this convention, as shown in the example above, but this is not mandatory.

 ### <a name="redis.status_reply"></a> `redis.status_reply(x)`